6 Things You Should Know About the Rasmussen University MBA Program

 While you’ll be completing your work online, that doesn’t mean you’ll be on your own as you take this next step in your academic career.
 Rasmussen University offers a strong suite of support services that can help keep you on track as you progress through this program.
 This includes a team of professionals providing 24-hour technical support, tutoring assistance, as well as library and career services support.
 Plus, your instructors will be there every step of the way to help provide answers to your questions, supplemental resources and even a little moral support, if needed.

 “Our instructors and faculty are fully invested in your success,” says Dr. Reid Goodman.

-5. Rasmussen College has a well-established history of educating business professionals
+5. Rasmussen University has a well-established history of educating business professionals

-You can trace the roots of Rasmussen College all the way back to 1900 when Walter Rasmussen founded the Rasmussen Practical School of Business in Stillwater, Minnesota.
-While obviously a lot has changed in the 120 years since the school’s founding, Rasmussen College remains a trusted educator of aspiring business professionals with thousands of alumni across the nation.
+You can trace the roots of Rasmussen University all the way back to 1900 when Walter Rasmussen founded the Rasmussen Practical School of Business in Stillwater, Minnesota.
+While obviously a lot has changed in the 120 years since the school’s founding, Rasmussen University remains a trusted educator of aspiring business professionals with thousands of alumni across the nation.

 “Graduating from an online MBA program like Rasmussen’s gives graduates the tools to live and work online—it’s the wave of the future,” notes Dr. Reid Goodman

 6. The program is affordable

 Pursuing a graduate degree is an investment in your future, but that doesn’t mean you’re not mindful of the price.
 Cost is often at the forefront of a future MBA student’s mind, and price-conscious students may like what they see from the Rasmussen University MBA program.

 With a total of 12 courses—each 11 weeks in length—this program can be completed for under $10,000.3 Want to learn more?
 You can estimate your tuition cost with our tuition estimate calculator.